gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 - if you have N hops the end to end delay is NL/R

 ### Packet Switching - queuing and delay
-- id arrival rate to link exceeds transmission rate of link for a period of time
+- if arrival rate to link exceeds transmission rate of link for a period of time
-    - packets will queueu and wait to be transmitted by link
+    - packets will queue and wait to be transmitted by link
     - packets can be dropped if memory buffer fill ups
 - follows store and forward principle, if multiple packets arriving t a rate grater than transmission rate then packets are either queueued or dropped
 - once memory buffer fills up the packet is ALWAYS dropped